Computing the $F$-pure Threshold of Flag Varieties: Introduction

-The invariant $\fpt(\mathfrak{a})$ can be thought of as the positive characteristic analogue of the \emph{log canonical threshold} $\lct(\mathfrak{a})$ in characteristic zero \cite[see Definition 5.6]{MR3719471}.
-It is a measurement of a singularity on a ring and is sometimes easier to compute than the log canonical.
-One can even approximate $\lct(\mathfrak{a})$ via the $F$-pure thresholds (Theorem \ref{thm: lct limit of fpt}).
+The invariant $\fpt(\mathfrak{a})$ can be thought of as the characteristic $p$ counterpart of the \emph{log canonical threshold} $\lct(\mathfrak{a})$ in characteristic zero, which is a measurement of singularities on the variety $V(\mathfrak{a})$.
+Although their definitions differ, many important connections have been established between these two invariants, one of which is that the log canonical threshold is approximated by the $F$-pure threshold through reduction modulo $p$ (see \cite[Theorem 3.4]{MR2185754}).

-Explicit formulas for $\fpt(R)$ have been computed when $R$ is a determinantal ring \cite{MR3719471}, Hibi ring \cite{MR3354064}, affine toric ring \cite{MR2549545}, and some hypersurface rings \cite{MR2097584}.
-The aim of this paper is to add to this list a formula for $\fpt(R)$ when $R$ is the homogeneous coordinate ring of a \emph{flag variety} with respect to a natural projective embedding.
-A (generalized) flag variety is defined to be the homogeneous space $G/Q$, where $G$ is a reductive group and $Q$ is a standard parabolic subgroup.
-When $Q=P$ is a maximal parabolic subgroup, $G/P$ is called the \emph{Grassmannian}.
-The type of embeddings we consider in this article gives a Gorenstein coordinate ring for the flag.
-It is known that the $F$-pure threshold of a Gorenstein ring $R$ is related to its \emph{$a$-invariant}

-See Theorem \ref{thm: fpt graded rings} for the precise statement.
-Thus, our problem reduces to computing the $a$-invariant of these coordinate rings.

-In Section \ref{sec: multi-homogeneous flags} we compute the $F$-pure threshold of the multi-homogeneous coordinate ring $R_Q$ of type $\mathbf{A}_{n-1}$ flag varieties $\SL_n/Q$, where $R_Q$ has the additional structure of an \emph{algebra with straightening laws} or \emph{ASL} for short.
-In \cite{MR1188581}, Bruns and Herzog have established an explicit formula (\ref{equ: a-invariant for ASL}) for the $a$-invariant of ASLs, which we use to compute the $a$-invariant of $R_Q$ and hence $\fpt(R_Q)$.
-This leads to our first result: